NLB

 Focusing on the Persona

-Janet is working as a digital marketing executive.
-She is responsible for creating the marketing and content strategy.
-To fulfil her goals of raising the brand awareness and the lasting digital connection with clients, she needs to have more trendy and innovative ideas which are relying on the reading resources most of the time.
-She needs to know the options of platforms to promote the contents and she is having trouble finding the eBooks resources written about the efficient marketing software.
+Janet works as a digital marketing executive and is responsible for developing marketing and content strategies.
+To achieve her goals of raising brand awareness and maintaining lasting digital connections with clients, she relies heavily on reading resources to generate trendy and innovative ideas.
+She also needs to understand the available platforms for promoting content but faces difficulty finding eBooks focused on effective marketing software.

 Focusing on the Persona